 Now enrolling for the following conditions:

-- COPD-moderate to severe after a recent hospitalization
+- COPD – moderate to severe COPD after a recent exacerbation

-- Elevated cholesterol (after a heart attack or a cardiac stent)
+- Elevated cholesterol – after a heart attack or stent

 - Type II Diabetes – new to insulin